Skip to main content

 --service-namespace ecs \

---resource-id service/powersync-cluster/powersync-service \
+--resource-id service/powersync-cluster/powersync-api \

 --scalable-dimension ecs:service:DesiredCount \